 If the other party (counterparty) to a (reverse) repurchase agreement transaction or securities lending and borrowing transaction should default, the fund might suffer a loss to the extent that the proceeds from the sale of the underlying securities and/or other collateral held by the fund in connection with the securities lending and borrowing or (reverse) repurchase agreement transaction are less than the repurchase price or, as the case may be, the value of the underlying securities.
-In addition, the fund may also suffer losses as a result of bankruptcy or similar proceedings against the counterparty of securities lending and borrowing or the repurchase agreement transaction or any other type of non-performance of the return of the securities, e.g., loss of interest or loss of the respective securities, as well as default and enforcement costs in relation to the securities lending and borrowing or repurchase agreement transaction.
-The use of such techniques may have a significant effect, either negative or positive, on a fund's NAV although it is expected that the use of repurchase agreement transactions, reverse repurchase agreement transactions and securities lending and borrowing will generally not have a material negative impact on the fund's performance,
+In addition, in the event of bankruptcy or similar proceedings of the party to a (reverse) repurchase agreement transaction or securities lending and borrowing or its failure otherwise to perform its obligations on the repurchase date, the fund could suffer losses, including loss of interest on or principal of the securities and costs associated with delay and enforcement of the (reverse) repurchase agreement transaction or securities lending and borrowing.
+The use of such techniques may have a significant effect. either negative or positive, on a fund's NAV although it is expected that the use of repurchase agreement transactions, reverse repurchase agreement transactions and securities lending and borrowing will generally not have a material negative impact on the fund's performance.